STAT545-UBC-hw-2019-20/stat545-hw-KevinHzq/README.md

 focus on Geographical Information System (GIS) applications in health Geography. :rocket:

-    *Tobler's first law of geography*
+*Tobler's first law of geography:*
 >Everything is related to everything else,
 >but near things are more related than distant things.